Ivan5d/ivan_diaz.github.io/_pages/UUV.md

 ## Working on:
 - Targeted for IROS2025: synthetic data generation for underwater applications.
 A novel approach introducing actual physical coefficients to condition diffusion models.

+# Software
+The UUV aplication works with ROS.
+Many students generations have passed by and the repo is broken with different python and ROS versions.
+In addition, the Gazebo simulation is outdated and is missing key sensors necesarry for the UUV, such as the sonar.

+## Working on:
+- Repo cleaning, reducing branches, solving issues and moving the whole application to ROS2.
+- Updating gazebo simulation for a more realistic underwater application, including sensors such as sonar and other hydrostatic plugins used by the control schemes.

+Public repository in github: [Vanttec UUV](https://github.com/vanttec/vanttec_uuv)